avsm/platform/bootstrap/dune/doc/usage.rst

 Watermarking
 ============

-One of the feature dune-release provides is watermarking; it replaces various strings of the form ``%%ID%%`` in all files of your project before creating a release tarball or when the package is pinned by the user using opam.
+One of the features dune-release provides is watermarking; it replaces various strings of the form ``%%ID%%`` in all files of your project before creating a release tarball or when the package is pinned by the user using opam.